 One of the creatures was attempting to poke Lockhart in the eye with its long, sharp fingers.
-The others twig-like beasts were clawing manically at the flailing man.
+The other twig-like beasts were clawing manically at the flailing man.
 Flitwick was momentarily stunned by the sudden commotion.
-"What is going on?!" he though.
-He suddenly recognised the flat-face of the stick-man like creatures.
+"What is going on?!" he thought.
+He suddenly recognised the flat faces of the stickman-like creatures.
 "Bowtruckles!
 They're bowtruckles ... what on earth are they doing?"
 Flitwick had never heard of them randomly attacking anyone.

 Lockhart continued to howl as one of the bowtruckles' sharp fingers clawed along his face.
 "If only I had some doxy eggs!" deliberated Flitwick.
 Thinking quickly, Flitwick spotted a rotten log.
-He pulled it up and grabbed a handful of scurrying woodlice and began pelting his thrashing colleague with the insects.
+He pulled it up, grabbed a handful of scurrying woodlice, and began pelting his thrashing colleague with the insects.
 Abruptly, the bowtruckles' attention snapped towards Flitwick; he kept hurling the woodlice towards them.
-Gradually, they relinquished their grasp on Lockhart and proceeded to scurry around the ground grabbing at the woodlice.
+Gradually, they relinquished their grasp on Lockhart and proceeded to scurry around the ground, grabbing at the woodlice.

-The professor was now looking rather worse for wear and breathing rather heavily.
+The normally immaculate professor was now looking rather worse for wear and breathing rather heavily.
 His hair was in disarray, his cloak was torn in a couple of places and there were a number of long scratches stretching across Lockhart's face.
-A few beads of sweat trickled down his forehead; the scratches could easily be healed, but even a mediwitch as skilled as Madame Pomfrey would be unable to heal the man's wounded pride.
+A few beads of sweat trickled down his forehead; the scratches could easily be healed, but even a Mediwitch as skilled as Madam Pomfrey would be unable to heal the man's wounded pride.
 Now that the panic was over, Lockhart used the edge of his shimmering muffler to wipe the sweat from his brow.

-"Why yes ... yes, I think I shall," replied a slightly dazed Lockhart, "vicious things Bowtruckles.
-I am sure that you were glad that I was here to fight the nasty creatures off!"
+"Why yes ... yes, I think I shall," replied a slightly dazed Lockhart.
+"Vicious things, bowtruckles.
+I'm sure you were glad that I was here to fight the nasty creatures off!"

-"Yes, I am sure ... your presence is most ... beneficial," said a bemused Flitwick.
-"Since when have Bowtruckles been dangerous?" he thought to himself, "they only attack when threatened and are generally considered to be a rather peaceful creature that feeds on a diet of insect and fairy eggs."
+"Yes, I am sure ... your presence was most ... beneficial," said a bemused Flitwick.
+"Since when have Bowtruckles been dangerous?" he thought to himself.
+"They only attack when threatened and are generally considered to be a rather peaceful creature that feed on a diet of insect and fairy eggs."
 What he couldn't work out was why they would engage in such a sudden and unprovoked strike.

 Lockhart gracelessly plonked himself down on a tree stump at the edge of the clearing.
-He put his head in his hands and he tried to catch his breath.
+He put his head in his hands as he tried to catch his breath.
 Flitwick decided to give his colleague a moment to compose himself.
-He wiped his sullied hands on a large white handkerchief and resolved to turn back to the task at hand; collecting fairies!
-He did however find himself unwittingly conscious that of the fact that the exertion had made Lockhart look alluringly rugged.
+He wiped his sullied hands on a large white handkerchief and resolved to turn back to the task at hand: collecting fairies!
+He did, however, find himself unwittingly conscious that of the fact that the exertion had made Lockhart look alluringly rugged.

-Flitwick reached into his cloak and produced a small flute carved from rowan wood, the fairies sacred tree.
-He turned towards the sliver cage that had, due to all the excitement with the bowtruckles, been left undisturbed on the muddy ground.
+Flitwick reached into his cloak and produced a small flute carved from rowan wood, the fairies' sacred tree.
+He turned towards the sliver cage that, due to all the excitement with the bowtruckles, had been left undisturbed on the muddy ground.
 He propped the cage up on a conveniently positioned rock next to the ring of toadstools and carefully opened the delicate silver door.
-Flitwick located himself at the centre of the fairy-ring and placing the flute to his lips, began to play.
+Flitwick placed himself at the centre of the fairy-ring and, placing the flute to his lips, began to play.
 The tune was a simple one.
 However, melodic accuracy was required in order to enchant and charm the little creatures.

 Little flecks of light began to appear throughout the clearing.
-The peppering of little lights in the darkness created the impression that the heavens had suddenly been mapped onto the clearing ground.
-As the fairies moved and shifted in time with the music they formed swirling patterns of light like contorting galaxies and interweaving constellations.
+The peppering of little lights in the darkness created the impression that the heavens had suddenly been mapped onto the clearing's floor.
+As the fairies moved and shifted in time with the music, they formed swirling patterns of light like contorting galaxies and interweaving constellations.
 The delicate and graceful movements of the dainty little lights as they rotated around Flitwick were exceptionally beautiful.
 Flitwick did his best to concentrate and he calmly continued playing the hypnotic tune.

-One-by-one the fairies danced their way into the cage.
-When it was full, Flitwick concluded his tune; holding the last note as he closed the cage door with care.
-The fairies grinned sleepily out from between the bars; obviously having taken great enjoyment from their dance.
+One by one the fairies danced their way into the cage.
+When it was full, Flitwick concluded his tune, holding the last note as he closed the cage door with care.
+The fairies grinned sleepily from between the bars, obviously having taken great enjoyment from their dance.
 While the rest of the fairies receded back into the darkness, the ones that had been caught curled up next to one another and fell into a deep slumber.
 Flitwick gazed affectionately at the exhausted little creatures.
-"Such a beautiful display," he thought, "no wonder they are tired!"
+"Such a beautiful display," he thought.
+"No wonder they are tired!"
 The fairies never needed a reason to celebrate, they were simply happy to play, dance and sparkle.
-It was their happiness, as well as their ability to twinkle that made them such fantastic additions to the castle decorations.
+It was their happiness, as well as their ability to twinkle, that made them such fantastic additions to the castle decorations.